Kilt Accessories

 Tartan vs Plaid: Are They the Same?

-Though tartan and Plaid are often used interchangeably, they are not identical.
+Though tartan and Plaid are often used interchangeably, they are not identical but they both are part of kilt accessories.
 Understanding the differences between the two is essential for appreciating their unique cultural and historical contexts.

 Distinguishing Tartan, Plaid, and Checks